Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Processing/18_Infrared_Motion_Sensor.rst

 ##############################################################################
-Chapter Infrared Motion Sensor
+Chapter 18 Infrared Motion Sensor
 ##############################################################################

 In this chapter, we will learn a widely used sensor, Infrared Motion Sensor.

-Project 22.1 PIR Infrared Motion Detector with LED Indicator
+Project 18.1 Sense LED
 ****************************************************************

 In this project, we will make a Motion Detector, with the human body infrared pyroelectric sensors.